AN/SLQ-32 electronic warfare suite

 The AN/SLQ-32 is a shipboard electronic warfare suite built by the Raytheon Company of Goleta, California and The Hughes Aircraft Company.
 It is currently the primary electronic warfare system in use by U.S. Navy ships.
 Its operators commonly refer to it as the "Slick-32".

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SLQ-32" designation represents the 32nd design of an Army-Navy electronic device for waterborne countermeasures special equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Variants

 The SLQ-32 was originally conceived in the 1970s to augment the AN/WLR-1, which had been in service since the early 1960s.
 It was later determined to save costs to replace the various WLR-1 series suites with the SLQ-32 as a stand-alone system.
 As originally designed, the SLQ-32 was produced in three variants, the (V)1, (V)2 and (V)3.
 Later in its service life, additional versions were built, the (V)4 and (V)5.
 Today, (V)6 and (V)7 versions are in production.
 The Air Transport Rack sized processors were supplied by ROLM Mil-Spec Computers in San Jose, California.